Keruspe/blog/posts/2012-12-13-knowing-your-system---part-4---falling-in-love-with-paludis.md

 a try.
 Thanks to [a provided script](http://git.exherbo.org/paludis/paludis-scripts.git/tree/portage2paludis.bash), I translated roughly my portage configuration to a paludis one (Paludis can use portage configuration but this is not recommended).
 It was not perfect, but was a good start.
-After cleaning and updating it a little by myself ([the documentation and man pages are really exhaustive](http://paludis.exherbo.org/)), I could start using it.
+After cleaning and updating it a little by myself ([the documentation is really exhaustive](http://paludis.exherbo.org/)), I could start using it.
 The man pages are also really complete.

 You can see my current configuration here: [https://github.com/Keruspe/paludis-config](https://github.com/Keruspe/paludis-config).